gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 In case of success, this method returns `1`; otherwise, it returns `nil` and a string describing the error.

-This method also makes the current cosocket object enter the "closed" state, so you do not need to manually call the [close](http://wiki.nginx.org/HttpLuaModule#tcpsock:close) method on it afterwards.
+This method also makes the current cosocket object enter the "closed" state, so there is no need to manually call the [close](http://wiki.nginx.org/HttpLuaModule#tcpsock:close) method on it afterwards.

 This feature was first introduced in the `v0.5.0rc1` release.